PhakphumV/th-bank-historical-interest-rates/readme.md

 This is a jupyter notebook to extract historical interest rates of each commercial banks in Thailand since 31JAN1996 (31 ม.ค.
 2539)

-The [webpage](https://www.bot.or.th/thai/statistics/_layouts/application/interest_rate/in_historical.aspx) provide historical interest rates per day of selected bank and given date range either in XLS format or CSV format.
+The [BOT webpage](https://www.bot.or.th/thai/statistics/_layouts/application/interest_rate/in_historical.aspx) provide historical interest rates per day of selected bank and given date range either in XLS format or CSV format.
 However, the date range is limited to 1 year and a single bank can be selected at a time.

 ## Objective
-To automate data extraction from this webpage in order to extract all different commercial banks in Thailand and data from 31JAN1996 into a consolidated format.
+- To automate data extraction from this webpage in order to extract all different commercial banks in Thailand and data from 31JAN1996 into a consolidated format.
+- Expected formats : CSV, JSON, SQL.

 ## Assessment
 // Done on 13JAN2023